Shadista/Arduino-Password/README.md

 A code that lets you set and change password.

-The greenLed is a placeholder for other things, such as solinoid.
+The greenLed is a placeholder for other things, such as solenoid lock.

 Known bug: None